buxx/rolling/README.md

 ## Python environment require

+A python3.7+ is required.

+If you need to create a virtual environment, you can use the following:

+    python3 -m venv venv

+The activate it in current terminal with:

+    source venv/bin/activate

-A python3.7+ is required and **prefer a virtual env**.
-To install required packages:
+To install required python packages:

     pip install --upgrade pip setuptools
+    pip install -r requirements.txt
     python setup.py develop

 Then install dev packages: